1. Home

 Context Engine and Exception Engine

-This section will guide you through the process off creating automations, including the context engine and the Exception engine.
+This section will guide you through the process off creating automations, including the Context Engine and the Exception Engine.

 Context Engine

-The context engine allows users to determine the locality of assets, including the option to change the locality based on rules which can manually be set.
+The Context Engine allows users to determine the locality of assets, including the option to change the locality based on rules which can manually be set.
 The locality will determine the exploitability factor which contributes to the risk level.

 There are 3 different asset categories for which rules can be defined which should be selected by clicking on the category underneath the Context engine title.